blockdeep/libro/src/informational/Make_Backend_Logic_Frontend_Agnostic.md

 In this approach:

-- The backend returns a generic data type (e.g., `u32`), allowing frontends to format or display the value according to their own requirements.
+- The backend returns a generic data type (e.g., `u32`), allowing frontend to format or display the value according to their own requirements.
 - This separation keeps backend code adaptable and frontend-agnostic, making it easier to support diverse interfaces and localization needs.